 Metro - Roast Dinner

-Pub food classics and why we love them
+But what exactly makes pub classics so good, and why do we love them so much?

 Metro - Grove (Surbiton) - A plate of fish and chips